sondregronas/EduGameDist/README.md

 Use in conjunction with [NginxProxyManager](https://nginxproxymanager.com/) to get a nice URL for both the frontend and database.
 Be sure to restrict access to the server to only your local network for the frontend, as games will be accessible from the frontend.

 ## Development
+Improvements are very welcome, feel free to open a pull request or issue.

-Clone the repo and set your working directory to `src`.<br>
+Clone the repo and set your working directory to `src`.

-Install dependencies using `npm i`.<br>
+Install dependencies using `npm i`.

-The dev-mode can be activated by running `npm run dev`, which will automatically refresh the server when changes are made.<br>
+The dev-mode can be activated by running `npm run dev`, which will automatically refresh the server when changes are made.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details